BenjaminDebeerst/Casper/README.md

-# Casper
+# Casper for Giuseppina La Rouge

-The default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+The modified Casper them for the [Ghost](http://github.com/tryghost/ghost/) blog giuseppina-la-rouge.ghost.io.

+The modifications include
+- Colorization and font size changes
+- Embedding of Slimbox for galleries
+- Embedding of jQuery

 ## Copyright & License